ASP.NET Web Deployment using Visual Studio: Deploying to Test

-This will cause the database schema to be created in the destination database during deployment.
-In the following steps you specify the additional scripts that you need to run: one to grant database access to the default application pool and one to deploy data.
+This causes the database schema to be created in the destination database during deployment.
+In next steps, you specify the additional scripts that you need to run: one to grant database access to the default application pool and one to deploy data.

-In the Configure Database Updates dialog box, click Add SQL Script and then navigate to the Grant.sql script that you saved earlier in the solution folder.
+In the Configure Database Updates dialog box, select Add SQL Script.
+Navigate to the Grant.sql script that you saved earlier in the solution folder.

 Repeat the process to add the aspnet-data-dev.sql script.